Fall is the time for gathering. Be it around a fire, dinner table, or football field, fall has a way of bringing us together to celebrate abundance.

 The organization Navigate hosted a Giant Pumpkin Regatta where organizations paid to have representatives race enormous pumpkin boats on Lake Champlain.
 In addition to the pumpkin race, they also hosted a festival with crafts, activities, and concessions to fuel their athletic participants.

 If you want to host a bigger fundraiser and attract large pools of supporters, a Harvest Festival can be a great way to raise awareness and gifts for your cause.
 Sell tickets for admission and booth space to vendors.
 Ask for sponsorships in exchange for brand promotion on event T-shirts, merchandise, or even within the festival name.

 If your city already puts on a festival, reach out to the festival officials to form a partnership, or rent a booth and design an activity related to your cause to engage the crowd and ask for donations.

 Mix it up: Instead of traditional football, hold a powderpuff tournament with female players and male cheerleaders, or even a quidditch tournament for Harry Potter fans.
-Don’t forget about your spectators—sell hot mugs of butterbeer to warm up the crowd.
+Don’t forget about your spectators: hot mugs of butterbeer will warm up the crowd.

 With the holidays just around the corner, now is the perfect time to think about fall fundraising ideas for your organization.
 And with 10 great ideas like these, you’re sure to find something that will make your fundraiser a huge success.